 I suppose I’m feeling a bit fed up.
-It’s cold and rainy in England – in fact the whole country is flooding.
+It’s cold and rainy in England – in fact, the whole country is flooding.
 I’m tired of paying out all this money and not really getting anything back for it.
 It feels as if our bank account is emptying and I’m a bit nervous that we won’t have enough money to really enjoy ourselves once we get sailing.

 Simon and I just want to get going

-My next article is entitled, The contrast of sailing around the world and cancer
+Next Chapter: 30.
+The contrast of sailing around the world and cancer